-I direct the Collaboration and Social Media Lab (CaSM), and you can learn more about my current work at the CaSM website.
+I direct the Collective Action and Social Media Lab (CASM), and you can learn more about my current work at the CASM website.
 Below are some interesting tidbits about research projects I’ve worked on in the past.
 To read more about current projects, try the posts tagged “research” here on my blog.

 The information we see online, especially in user-generated content communities, is necessarily biased.
 Our goal in this project is to understand how the presentation is biased, how the design of communities creates bias in information presentation, and how to make users aware of the biases at work.
 We don’t argue that all bias is bad, just that it should be clear to users how the information they’re viewing may be biased.
 In some cases, the bias is dangerous.
 For instance, in mixed-gender online communities, males typically enjoy more power and prestige than females.
 In this project, we analyze user contributions to review sites such as the Internet Movie Database (IMDb) and WebMD in order to understand the relationships between language use, gender, and the perceived value of users’ contributions.
 Collaborative filtering systems often rely on user feedback about utility to determine which content to suggest and make readily available.
 Because users rarely adjust the filters’ defaults or dig very deeply into contributed content, it’s important that we understand how users judge the value of others’ contributions and how contributors understand and act upon community feedback so that we may ensure diversity in both content and participation in online communities.

 Joining a Virtual Organization: A Multi-Method Study of Newcomers to Established Collaborations